 Our client, Gregory Gion, currently uses this technique to attach his silicone prostheses.
 Magnetic caps are molded into the prosthesis, one for each surgically implanted abutment.
 The abutments are osseointegrated into the mastoid region of the temporal bone in the skull as shown in Figure 2.
 Osseointegration can be defined as "the process of bone growing tightly around titanium fixtures, so that they can be used as an anchor for a prosthetic device" [5].
 The abutments consist of a housing unit and the actual abutment shaft which sticks out of the skull.
+After research of the forces required for bone fracture and consultation with our client, it was determined that the abutment shaft is specially designed to fracture before the force transferred to the implant is great enough to cause harm to the bone structure.
 In the magnetic attachment method, each abutment has a top magnetic cap, available in various sizes.
 The abutment cap is magnetically attracted to the cap molded in the ear.
 This method is very discrete and easy for the patient to use and clean, but the retention provided by the magnetic attachment is not ideal.
 Our goal is to provide a more secure attachment mechanism with a pleasing aesthetic appearance, while maintaining ease of attachment and removal.